2 tablespoons olive oil

 Directions to Cook:

 Cook rice until just tender.
-Strain and rinse and allow to cool thoroughly (cold rice works best for fried rice– prepare rice ahead if you can).
+Strain and rinse and allow to cool thoroughly (cold rice works best for fried rice– prepare rice ahead if you can and refrigerate).

 Heat oil in a heavy based frypan on medium-high heat.
 Add beaten eggs and cook mixture on both sides until cooked through.
 Remove from pan and set aside to cool.